+Johnny Football.
+Prime Time.
+All Day.
+The Boz.
 Johnny Manziel, Deion Sanders, Adrian Peterson and Brian Bosworth will all tell you that their nicknames are a vital part of their image.
 These college football legends are iconic for their abilities on the field, yes, but also for their memorable monikers that people still use today.
+But has the had the same reaction to Stetson Bennett's Mailman nickname?

-It’s time for the SEC and the rest of the NCAA to meet the “Mailman.”
-Georgia quarterback Stetson Bennett cemented himself as UGA’s Jake Fromm replacement by delivering a win over Gus Malzahn’s No. 7 Auburn Tigers in Week 2 of SEC play.
+The SEC and the rest of the NCAA didn't know too much about the "Mailman" ahead of his CFP heroics.
+Georgia Bulldogs quarterback Stetson Bennett first cemented himself as UGA's Jake Fromm replacement by delivering a win over Gus Malzahn's No. 7 Auburn Tigers in Week 2 of SEC play in 2020.
 It propelled Georgia to No. 3 in the rankings and sent a clear message to fans in Athens: Bennett is the guy.
+At least, that was the case before Georgia lost games to Alabama and Florida and Smart made the switch to JT Daniels for the last four games.

 Who is Stetson Bennett?

-The son of two UGA graduates then transferred back to Georgia in 2019 after the school needed an experienced backup and now finally has his chance to man the head coach Kirby Smart’s offense.
+The son of two UGA graduates then transferred back to Georgia in 2019 after the school needed an experienced backup.
+He received his chance to man head coach Kirby Smart's offense last year.

-After departures last season and an offseason of murkiness in the quarterback room given JT Daniels transfer from USC and Jamie Newman’s decision to opt out, it was Bennett’s job to win over redshirt freshman D’Wan Mathis and Carson Beck.
+After departures a season prior and an offseason of murkiness in the quarterback room given JT Daniels' transfer from USC and Jamie Newman's decision to opt out, it was Bennett's job to win over redshirt freshman D'Wan Mathis and Carson Beck in 2020.

-Bennett came off the bench to help Georgia beat the Arkansas Razorbacks by throwing for 211 yards and a pair of touchdowns.
+Bennett came off the bench to help Georgia beat the Arkansas Razorbacks by throwing for 211 yards and a pair of touchdowns in the season opener.

-“When I left I never thought I would be back,” he told reporters after the season opener.
+"When I left I never thought I would be back," he told reporters after the game.

-His 240 passing yards, one touchdown and zero interceptions against a Bo Nix-led Auburn squad in his first college start Saturday night in Sanford Stadium set social media ablaze.
-It could also be the start of something special in Athens for the “Mailman,” but how did the fourth-year junior earn this nickname?
+His 240 passing yards, one touchdown and zero interceptions against a Bo Nix-led Auburn squad in his first college start in Sanford Stadium set social media ablaze.
+He's come to be known as the "mailman," but how did the fifth-year senior earn this nickname?

 How Did He Earn "The Mailman" Nickname?

-Stetson Bennett’s catchy nickname could have had something to do with hats considering Stetson is a famous brand of western cowboys hats.
-It turns out Bennett’s epithet is hat-related, however, just not how you’d expect.
+Stetson Bennett's catchy nickname could have had something to do with hats considering Stetson is a famous brand of western cowboy hats.
+Heck, "Stet" would have been a good enough nickname for some.
+It turns out Bennett's epithet is hat-related, however, just not how you'd expect.

 Back when he was in high school, Bennett wore a U.S. Postal Service hat to an Elite 11 camp circuit.
 He and his family traveled more than 4,000 miles to cities like Miami, Washington, D.C., Atlanta, Orlando and Charlotte.